qszhao/PTUA2023/Lab01/Lab01.md

  2. Start a new jupyter notebook in your Google Colab.
  3. Copy and Paste the content in PTUA Lecture 1.ipynb and obtain the same results.

+#### Hint
+ 1. You may receive trackbacks or error messages during your coding exercises.
+The first thing you can do is to ask Google.
+You will find your answer most of the time.
+[Stack overflow][stackoverflow] is one of the most common websites we use to find solutions.

 [anaconda]: https://www.anaconda.com/distribution/#download-section
 [anaconda_doc]: https://docs.anaconda.com/anaconda/
 [markdown]: https://www.markdownguide.org/basic-syntax/